Why Voter Education Matters

 - Factual data on candidates in various federal, state, and local races

 - General information (e.g., how to watch debates with a critical eye)

 *The polling place locator is the most sought-after information leading up to and on Election Day.

 VERIFYIT! is a free online educational game offering practice in examining news articles, current questions about voting, and facts about our government.
 Explore VerifyIt! at https://verifyit.buzz

-Misunderstanding voting rules and online misinformation/disinformation makes it particularly difficult for young and first time voters.
-The League’s inability to speak with them and interact directly during the pandemic has created a real challenge for the our youth outreach programs.
+Misunderstanding voting rules and online misinformation/disinformation makes it particularly difficult for young and first-time voters.
+The League’s inability to speak with them and interact directly during the pandemic has created a real challenge for our youth outreach programs.

 LWV of Alameda is making this game available to sister leagues to support League efforts to educate and motivate young people to participate in their democracy.